shihabsararrafid/lucky-one/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is my First Project with React [Lucky One assignment](https://lucky-one-rafid.netlify.app/).

 ## Available Scripts